port-labs/port-docs/docs/guides/all/working_agreements_and_measuring_pr_standards.md

 import PortTooltip from "/src/components/tooltip/tooltip.jsx";

 # Measuring pull request standards
-This guide is aimed at helping engineering teams implement working agreements and measure pull request (PR) standards using Port.
+This guide is aimed at helping engineering teams implement working agreements and measure pull request (PR) standards.
-We will implement working agreements using Port's scorecards and measure PR standards using aggregation properties. by the end of this guide you will be able to track teams' performance based on pull requests metrics as shown here:
+We will implement working agreements using Port's scorecards and measure PR standards using aggregation properties.
+By the end of this guide, you will be able to track teams' performance based on pull requests metrics as shown here:

 <img src='/img/guides/teamPRMetricTable.png' border='1px' />